 Big Switch Protects Endangered Mussels

-The Big Switch Filter Specification Sheet
+The Big Switch Erosion/Filter Medium Specification Sheet

-Switchgrass Filter is a sturdy polypropylene geotextile (woven) that has been engineered specifically for controlling erosion and containing and/or retaining sediment in disturbed areas.
+Switchgrass Filter is a sturdy polypropylene geotextile (woven) fabric that has been engineered specifically for controlling erosion and containing and/or retaining sediment in disturbed areas.
 It is a mesh tube filled with Switchgrass material that is placed perpendicular to sheet-flow runoff.
 The Switchgrass Filter, which is oval to round in cross section, provides a three-dimensional filter that retains sediment and other pollutants (e.g., suspended solids, tannic acid, nitrates, phosphate’s and motor oil) while allowing the cleaned water to flow through.
 The Switchgrass Filter can be used in place of traditional sediment and erosion control tools such as a silt fence, straw bale barrier and mulch socks.

 Switchgrass Filters can be un-vegetated or vegetated.
 Vegetated Switchgrass Filters can be left in place to provide long-term filtration of storm water as a post-construction best management practice (BMP).
 The vegetation grows into the slope, further anchoring the Switchgrass Filter.
 Un-vegetated Switchgrass Filters are often cut open when the project is completed, and the switchgrass filter material is spread around the site as a soil amendment.
 The Switchgrass Filter mesh fabric is then disposed of unless it is biodegradable.
 Advantages the Switchgrass Filter has over traditional sediment control tools, such as a silt fence, and Mulch are: